YoungAspirations/QA-Projects/README.md

 ## Design<a name= "header4"></a>
 Here is the design of the app functionality that I wished to create for the users.

-- Create a user :
+- Create a user (Facilitates Create capability):
     - Username
     - First Name
     - Last Name
     - Password
     - Email

-- Add a game to their list with some details:
+- Add a game to their list with some details (Facilitates Create capability):
     - Game Title
     - Platform - The system that they play the game on
     - Rating - What score do they give the game
     - Status - They can state whether they plan to play the game or if it is completed etc.

-- Add additional details about the game:
+- Add additional details about the game (Facilitates Create capability):
     - Publisher - What company published the game
     - Genre - Specify what type of game it is
     - Units Sold - How many copys of the game were sold
     - ESRB Rating - What age rating was given to the game
     - Engine - What development software was the game built on

-- Users can view their games list with the additional details on the read page
+- Users can view their games list with the additional details on the read page (Facilitates Reate capability)
-- Users can update or delete games in their games list
+- Users can update or delete games in their games list using a link (Facilitates Update and Delete capability)

 Additional features that I would like the users to be able to do: